Doctoral Qualifying Examinations

 Registering for Qualifying Examinations

-You may register for the exam by bringing this application form, signed by your department chair or your advisor, to room 240.
-Please submit the application to room 240 one week prior to the exam you are taking.
+Students may register for the exam by bringing an application form, signed by your department chair or your advisor, to CFA 240 no later than one week prior to the exam date.

 Application due dates: